peteroupc/encoding/docs/PeterO.Text.Encodings.md

  * <i>encoding</i>: Encoding that exposes a decoder to be converted into a character input stream.
 If the decoder returns -2 (indicating a decode error), the character input stream handles the error by returning a replacement character in its place.

  * <i>stream</i>: Byte stream to convert into Unicode characters.

 <b>Returns:</b>

-An ICharacterInput object.

-### GetDecoderInput

-    public static PeterO.Text.ICharacterInput GetDecoderInput(
-        this PeterO.Text.ICharacterEncoding encoding,
-        System.IO.Stream input);

-Not documented yet.In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:  `encoding.GetDecoderInput(input)` .
-If the object's class already has a GetDecoderInput method with the same parameters, that method takes precedence over this extension method.

-<b>Parameters:</b>

- * <i>encoding</i>: Not documented yet.

- * <i>input</i>: Not documented yet.

-<b>Returns:</b>